reaqtive/reaqtor/Nuqleon/Core/LINQ/Nuqleon.Linq.CompilerServices/README.md

 Expression rewritten = subst.Apply(expr);
 ```

 By default, members are located by finding a member with the same name (and parameter types, after type substitution in child nodes, in case of methods and constructors) on the target type.
-For example, when rewriting `dt => dt.Now.AddDays(1)` from `DateTime` to `DateTimeOffset`, both `Now` and `AddDays` will be located successfully.
+For example, when rewriting `() => DateTime.Now.AddDays(1)` from `DateTime` to `DateTimeOffset`, both `Now` and `AddDays` will be located successfully.

 However, if more advanced rules are needed to retarget members on types, a subclass of `TypeSubstitutionExpressionVisitor` can be used to override various `Resolve*` methods.
 An an example, consider the method used to resolve a `MethodInfo`: